 Rho Kappa (Social Studies Honor Society)

-This organization empowers MND women to study, understand and appreciate diversity in history and society through active civic engagement.
+Purpose: To empower MND women to study, understand and appreciate diversity in history and society through active civic engagement.

-Spanish Club and Spanish Honor Society
+National Spanish Honor Society

 Multicultural Student Union

 Learn a little.
 Change a lot.
 Grow together.
-The Multicultural Student Union (MSU) advocates for the multiculturalism of the Mount Notre Dame Community.
-Established upon the Hallmarks of the Sisters of Notre Dame de Namur, members of the MSU strive to spread knowledge, understanding, and acceptance of all cultures and ethnicities throughout the MND community, and provide a safe place for all people to come together in peace.
-MSU focuses on educating members on the differences within our own communities, build community among its members and provide activities and fun facts for the entire MND community.
-Membership is open to all students.
+The MSU advocates for the multiculturalism of the MND community.
+Established upon the Hallmarks of the Sisters of Notre Dame de Namur, members of the MSU strive to spread knowledge, understanding, and acceptance of all cultures and ethnicities throughout the MND community, and provide a safe place for all people to come together in peace MSU focuses on educating members on the differences within our own communities, build community among its members and provide activities and fun facts for the entire MND community.